onassar/PHP-JSON-Validation/README.md

 solid for me.
 See below for examples of how localization could be used with errors.

+### disabled (optional)
+A boolean value for each rule that when set to true, the rule will not be processed.

+This can be valuable if you quickly want to remove a rule from being required but don't want to remove it from the schema (possibly to turn it back on at another point).

 Flexibility
 ====
 The intent behind the structure of this library is that of extensibility.